stonepros/stone/doc/dev/session_authentication.rst

 This document describes changes to the code that allow such ongoing session authentication.
-The changes allow for future changes that permit other authentication protocols (and the existing null NONE and UNKNOWN protocols) to handle signatures, but the only protocol that actually does signatures, at the time of the writing, is the Cephx protocol.
+The changes allow for future changes that permit other authentication protocols (and the existing null NONE and UNKNOWN protocols) to handle signatures, but the only protocol that actually does signatures, at the time of the writing, is the Stonex protocol.

 Introduction
 -------------

-This code comes into play after the Cephx protocol has completed.
+This code comes into play after the Stonex protocol has completed.
 At this point, the client and server share a secret key.
 This key will be used for authentication.
 For other protocols, there may or may not be such a key in place, and perhaps the actual procedures used to perform signing will be different, so the code is written to be general.